Small Adjustments for a Healthy Pregnancy

 Think twice about medications, ask your Midwife for recommended alternatives.

-Stay away from harmful substances
+Stay away from smoke, vape and other harmful substances

 Eliminate caffeine and alcohol

 Assign the chore of cleaning the litterbox to someone else if you have cats

 Eat real food.
 Meat, and food that grows in the ground.
 Keeping a food journal for a few days is a great way to keep yourself accountable.
 You may be doing even better than you think! make a list what you eat presently.
 From there, you can add foods that may provide you with the extra nutrients that pregnancy requires, and perhaps you’ll be open to acquiring a few new tastes.
 Pregnancy is the perfect time for you to make friends with food.
 You will want your child’s relationship to be healthy from the start.
 Providing a good example is a great incentive for you to reshape your own relationship with food.

 Have fish (salmon, mackerel, sardines, and trout) once a week or take fish oil daily

 Don't be afraid of red meat!
 If you can, eat grass-fed, grass finished beef- you'll taste the difference.

 Use butter over any alternative.
 Lard and Tallow are also wonderful.

 Eliminate seed oils.
 Coconut oil is a plant based source of high quality fat